telvarost/SameOldSpells-StationAPI/README.md

-# SameOldSpells StationAPI Edition for Minecraft Beta 1.7.3
+# SameOldSpells StationAPI for Minecraft Beta 1.7.3

 Some basic world control using spells!
-* Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 2.0+ used to sync configs!
+* Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!

 ## List of changes
 Note that all changes can be individually disabled using GlassConfigAPI if undesired